ArashadDodhiya/cyber-tasks/linux_prev_esca/weak_file_permissions.md

 Weak file permissions = a low-privileged user can modify files that are executed by a high-privileged user (like root) → which leads to privilege escalation.

+Let’s break this down in a clean, practical, pentester + sysadmin friendly way 🔥

 ---